sanderhelleso/convify/README.md

 # convify
 Application for playing songs, creating playlist and converting urls into mp3 format.
-Main focus is to play files from a local file path.
+Play your local files on the go!

- Database implementation will be added with user limited storage space for mobile streaming.
+Database implementation will be added with user limited storage space for mobile streaming, combined with a local file path when using desktop.